The Fabulous Furry Freak Brothers is a cult comic strip which first appeared in underground magazines in the late 1960s.

 Hash Marihuana and Hemp Museum

 The Hash, Marihuana and Hemp Museum wasn’t actually featured in the comic strip and first opened in 2012.
-The museum is housed in an Art Nouveau mansion in Barcelona’s Gothic Quarter and dedicated to all things cannabis-related.
+The museum is housed in an Art Nouveau mansion in Barcelona’s Gothic Quarter and is dedicated to all things cannabis-related.
 The collection includes some Freak Brothers memorabilia and, if you are a fan of the comics, you should definitely include it on your list of things to do in Barcelona.

 The Fabulous Furry Freak Brothers Barcelona Map